-With the DM860T stepper IC from leadshine, this driver can handle up to 7.2A of power.
+With the DM860T stepper IC from Leadshine, this driver can handle up to 7.2A of power.

-Rarely do you need this on a DIY CNC machine, because that kind of amps is demanded only by NEMA 34 stepper motors and those are rare on DIY CNC's.
+Rarely do you need this on a DIY CNC machine, because that kind of amps is demanded only by NEMA 34 stepper motors and those are rare on DIY CNCs.

 However, there are some affordable CNC's which use NEMA 34 motors (like the avid CNC) for the extra cutting power during heavy production work.

-You also find those heavy motors on the Z axis of heavy benchtop mills and some lathes as well.
+You also find those heavy motors on the Z-axis of heavy benchtop mills and some lathes as well.

 There are some heavy anti-resonance features built on this stepper driver to make it power through such large motors and high torques.

-Them DM860T has an 8 bit DIP switch system to control microstep resolutions and peak current.
+The DM860T has an 8 bit DIP switch system to control microstep resolutions and peak current.

 You can select from sixteen preset microstep resolutions (up to 1/256).